MyreMylar/pygame_gui/docs/source/index.rst

 Installation
 ------------

-Install the latest release from pypi using pip with:
+Install the latest release from PyPi using pip with:

 .. code-block:: console